krzysztofdudek/ai-minion/prompt.md

     c.  **Security Posture:** A final check that the overall security posture related to the changes is sound.
 Are there any interaction effects between changes that might create a vulnerability?
     d.  **Test Coverage:** Confirmation that test coverage for the implemented features meets the planned goals.
     e.  **Edge Case Handling:** All defined/clarified edge cases appear to be handled correctly.
-    f.  **Documentation Quality:** Code comments, Implementation Summary, Testing Notes, and any other planned documentation are clear, accurate, and complete.
+    f.  **Documentation Quality:** Code comments, Implementation Summary, Testing Notes, and any other planned documentation (including updates to the project knowledge base like project convention files or dedicated rule files, and official project documentation) are clear, accurate, complete, and adhere to project standards.
     g.  **Assumption Adherence:** Explicit check that all stakeholder-validated assumptions have been correctly incorporated.

 4.6.10.1.
 Perform a final self-check: Review this 'Validate Plan Completion' step (Step 4.6) as a checklist.
 Confirm all actions (Steps 4.6.1-4.6.10) have been successfully completed and appropriately documented in the plan file.

 4.6.11.
 When all above points (Steps 4.6.1-4.6.10.1) are confirmed, notify the stakeholder that the implementation task as defined by the current plan is complete.
 Provide the "Implementation Summary" and "Testing Notes" from the plan file directly in your communication.
 State that the system is ready for their review/UAT/next steps as per their process.
+    *   If any tasks were marked as "DONE (Manual Update Required)" during Step 4.5.10 (due to encountering files with editability restrictions), explicitly list each such file and its full intended content.
+Inform the stakeholder that these changes need to be manually applied or merged by them.

 ### Afterwards